 Do not ask your colleagues “how they like your design”.
 Ask them specific questions explaining the background and the story of the design first.

-Answer the following questions and explain these answers to the people you ask for feedback:
+Answer the following questions and explain these answers to the people you ask for design feedback:

 - What’s the main vision and objective of the website/app/prototype you’ve worked on?